-- Cycle parking must be designed as an essential component of the development and located in both key public spaces, outside destinations, such as schools and within private residences. - Visitor cycle spaces must be provided separately. - At least storage for one cycle where it is as easy to access as the car.
+- Cycle parking must be designed as an essential component of the development and located in both key public spaces, outside destinations, such as schools and within private residences. - Visitor cycle spaces must be provided separately. - At least storage for one cycle per home where it is as easy to access as the car.

-- Secure and overlooked cycle parking that is as close to (if not closer) than car parking spaces (or car drop off bays) to the entrances of schools, shops, rail station and other services and facilities - Provide scooter and cycle parking at schools.
-Scooters can encourage younger children to get active on the way to school.
+- Secure and overlooked cycle parking that is as close to (if not closer) than car parking spaces (or car drop off bays) to the entrances of schools, shops, and other services and facilities. - O Provide scooter and cycle parking at schools.
+Scooters can encourage younger children to get active on the way to school. - Ocovered cycle and scooter storage must incorporate green or brown roofs.